Please confirm topic selection

 • Osteology

-• vertebral bodies undergo chondrification around the 5th or 6th week gestation
+• vertebral bodies undergo chondrification around the 5th or 6th week of gestation

 • deforming forces are commonly translated through the relatively weak physeal cartilage of maturing vertebral bodies